 - Have pages on your site that explicitly mention the LGBTQ+ community.
 These pages should speak with authority on the specific issues and hardships that different members of the community deal with.
 Name changes, adoption, divorce, custody battles, criminal defense, and immigration (just to name a few) all have unique obstacles for LGBTQ+ people.
 A lawyer who demonstrates knowledge, compassion, and experience dealing with those obstacles will always be my first choice.

 - Have openly LGBTQ+ people on staff; the higher up the better.
 You can’t always tell who’s LGBTQ+, but sometimes you can.
-For example, if I see an employee bio that refers to someone with “they” and “them,” I know that someone at that office is comfortable enough to be nonbinary every day they go to work.
+For example, if I see an employee bio that refers to someone with “they” and “them,” I know that someone at that office is comfortable enough to be nonbinary every day they go to work (and coming out at work is hard enough).
 If they can be out every day, then being out as nonbinary as a client shouldn’t be difficult.

 - Join your local LGBTQ+/Lavender Bar Association.
 When I first searched for an LGBTQ+ affirming lawyer, I found the LGBTQ+ Bar.
 They are a national association of legal professionals and activists.
 They have local affiliates across the country.
 However, there are 23 states, including my own, that have no affiliates.
 I would love to see this change.
 Where LGBTQ+ people are less accepted, it’s even more imperative that services like this exist.
 If you are in one of those 23 states with no affiliates consider starting one.